 - Add some padding on all four sides by holding shift and dragging

-- Drag a text block right into your link block.
-To change the styling of this text, see styling the link text below.
+- Drag a text block right into your link block

 - Copy the link block and paste it a few more times to create as many links as you need in your dropdown